InfoInformation

 Since 2020, CyberChallenge.IT has been recognized by the Ministry of Education as a project for the valorization of excellence; through these projects, the Ministry identifies initiatives and methods for recognizing levels of excellence achieved by students in upper secondary education.

-From December 2, 2024, to January 23, 2025, it will be possible to register as participants in the eighth edition of the CyberChallenge.IT program.
+From November 3, 2025 it will be possible to register as participants in the eighth edition of the CyberChallenge.IT program.
+The registration phase for each venue will end on January 25, 2026 or as soon as all spots are filled for the venue itself.
 The requirements for registration are:

 Registration can be done independently on the website by individuals interested in participating without any intervention needed from schools or universities.

-The questions will cover logic, mathematics, algorithms, and basic computer science.
-Knowledge of specific programming languages or advanced cybersecurity topics is not required to pass this stage.
-Previous years' tests are available, with solutions, in the training materials section of the website.
+The questions will cover topics in logic, mathematics, algorithms, and basic computer science.
+Knowledge of specific programming languages or advanced cybersecurity topics is not required to pass this phase.
+The tests from previous years are available, with solutions, in the training material section of the website.
+Completing the simulations available among the training materials is recommended in order to test the pretest platform, but it is optional and does not affect the normal course of the admission phase.

 In this phase, each correct answer is worth 1 point, up to a maximum of 15, while each wrong or unanswered question is worth 0 points.
-No penalty points are provided.
+No penalty points are applied.

 In cases of suspected cheating or collaboration, the organizers reserve the right to disqualify all involved participants.